OmniVLA: Physically-Grounded Multimodal VLA with Unified Multi-Sensor Perception for Robotic Manipulation: System Design

 \subsection{Sensor Data Representation}

-The first part of our work is sensor-masked image generation, which includes sensor data preprocessing, segmentation mask processing, sensor-masked image blending.
+The first part of our work is sensor-masked image generation, which includes sensor data preprocessing, segmentation mask processing, and sensor-masked image blending.

 \heading{Preprocessing.} We convert all raw measurements into a \minorEdit{\emph{camera-like 2D spatial representation}}.
-Thermal camera already outputs raster images—infrared intensity—defined over image coordinates $(u,v)$.
-In contrast, the mmWave radar and the microphone array provide complex signal samples per array element, $x_{i,k} = A_{i,k} e^{j\psi_{i,k}}$ for the $k$-th element of array $i$, where $i \in \{\text{mmWave radar}, \text{microphone array}\}$.
+Thermal camera already output\majorEdit{s} raster images—infrared intensity, defined over image coordinates $(u,v)$.
+In contrast, the mmWave radar and the microphone array provide complex signal samples per array element, $x_{i,k} = A_{i,k} e^{j\psi_{i,k}}$ for the $k$-th element of array $i$, where $i \in \{\text{mmWave}, \text{acoustic}\}$.
 To obtain inputs with \emph{consistent spatial mapping} (horizontal and vertical viewing axes on a 2D grid), we compute azimuth–elevation heatmaps via conventional delay-and-sum beamforming~\cite{xu2017waveforming}:

-where $\theta$ is the azimuth angle, $\phi$ is the elevation angle, $\lambda_i$ is the wavelength received by $i^{th}$ array element (antenna or microphone), $(x_{i,k}, y_{i,k})$ is the position for $k^{th}$ array element in array $i$.
+where $\theta$ is the azimuth angle, $\phi$ is the elevation angle, $\lambda_i$ is the wavelength received by sensor $i$, $(x_{i,k}, y_{i,k})$ is the position for $k^{th}$ array element (antenna or microphone) in array $i$.
 One example is shown in Fig. \ref{fig:intro-sensor-motiv}.
 Similar to the principle of RGB camera, the azimuth-elevation heatmap reveals the environmental information in a direct way for human understanding and acts as the sensor images in the following steps.